nikosdaridis/bybit-perpetuals-trading-bot/README.md

 ## DISCLAIMER

-This software is for **educational purposes only**. **DO NOT** use it with a real trading account or real funds.
+This software is for **educational purposes only**.
+Do not use it with a real trading account or real funds.
 Doing so may result in significant financial loss.

 By using this software, you acknowledge and agree that:

 - This software is provided "as is" without any warranty of accuracy, reliability, or performance.
 - The authors and developers are not responsible for any financial losses, damages, or other consequences.
-- **USE THE SOFTWARE AT YOUR OWN RISK.**
-- If you choose to use it, **you accept full responsibility** for your trading results.
+- If you choose to use it, you accept full responsibility for your trading results.

 ## `settings.json`